rudresh051/Software-Testing-Resources/ProjectManagement/Folder1/File28.md

 * Create a positive team dynamic as soon as possible

 ## Information Needs and Reporting
-* Everyone concerned with the project should be appropriately tied into the project reporting system.
-* The monitoring system ought to be constructed so that it addresses every level of management, but reports need not be of the same depth or at the same frequency for each level.
-* Lower-level personnel have a need for detailed information about individual tasks and the factors affecting such tasks.
-* Report frequency is usually high.
-* For the senior management levels, overview reports describe progress in more aggregated terms with less individual task detail unless senior management has a special interest in a specific activity or task.
 * Reports are issued less often.
 * In both cases, the structure of the reports should reflect the WBS, with each managerial level